-China's future tanker fleet could have significant geopolitical effects if China makes protecting oil and other resource shipments a major priority.
-China needs secure seaborne oil imports to sustain economic development.
-At the same time, at least some Chinese officials fear that the United States might seek to interrupt Chinese oil imports in a future conflict.15 In a speech to PLAN officers attending a Communist Party meeting on 27 December 2006, President Hu Jintao bluntly stated that China needs a "powerful . . . blue water" navy prepared to uphold national interests "at any time."16 This may entail creating a long-distance sea line of communication (SLOC) protection capacity.
+China's future tanker-fleet will have significant geopolitical effects if China makes protecting oil and other resource shipments a major priority.
+China needs secure seaborne oil imports to sustain economic development, and at least some Chinese officials fear that the United States might seek to interrupt Chinese oil imports in a future conflict.
+Speaking at a Communist Party meeting on December 27, 2006, President Hu Jintao bluntly stated that China needs a "powerful" "blue water" navy prepared to uphold national interests "at any time."
+This may entail creating a long-distance sea line of communication (SLOC) protection capacity.

-Not surprisingly, China's 2006 defense white paper reiterates President Hu's assertions.
-This official appraisal of China's strategic environment and the proper responses thereto states that, "the impact of economic globalization is spreading into the political, security, and social fields. . . .
-Security issues related to energy, resources, finance, information, and international shipping routes are mounting.317 Many Chinese naval analysts' writings echo the need to protect Chinese commerce far from Chinese shores.18 Yet to date, China's naval modernization efforts appear to have been oriented almost exclusively to defense of China's maritime periphery, and to solving the "Tai-wan problem."
-Protecting maritime resource supply lines may be a key driver of PLAN development for contingencies "beyond Taiwan."
+Not surprisingly, China's 2006 Defense White Paper reiterates President Hu's assertions.
+This official appraisal of China's strategic environment and the proper responses thereto states that, "The impact of economic globalization is spreading into the political, security, and social fields . . . security issues related to energy, resources, finance, information, and international shipping routes are mounting."
+Many Chinese naval analysts'